 The Department of State annually administers the statutorily created Diversity Immigrant Visa Program.
 Section 203(c) of the Immigration and Nationality Act (INA) provides for a class of immigrants known as "diversity immigrants" from countries with historically low rates of immigration to the United States.
-For Fiscal Year 2024, up to 55,000 Diversity Visas (DVs) will be available.
-There is no cost to register for the DV program.
+For Fiscal Year 2025, up to 55,000 Diversity Visas (DVs) will be available.
+There is no cost to register for the DV program, but selectees who are scheduled for an interview will be required to pay a visa application fee prior to making their formal visa application where a consular officer will determine whether they qualify for the visa.